mnzarn/Stockpikr-Back-End/README.md

 # StockPikr
-Front-end for the MSCS SE Project
+Back-end for the MSCS SE Project